d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 9. Status and open items

 The paper now has a stable excitation-side structure.
+At this stage the main question is no longer whether the branch has enough architecture to stand as a paper.
+It does.
+The remaining question is which unresolved items should be stated as live continuation rather than incorrectly promoted to solved status.
 The branch separation, field-based excitation picture, native closure/support functional, continuous occupancy refinement, and overlap-driven composition law are sufficient to support the present argument without further architectural change.

 The remaining work is narrower than the earlier note-stage version suggested.
 The main unresolved items are: